CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 Another important feature that WordPress does not offer out-of-the-box are search result filters.
 It makes finding desired documents simpler and faster.
 CurrySearch supports the search result filters by tags by using your taxonomies.

-The user interface integrates into your theme and is intuitive for the user.
+The advanced user-interface integrates into your theme and is intuitive for the user.

-= 16 Supported Languages =
+= Advanced Support for 16 Languages =

 Following languages are supported: